 Major 7.8 earthquake rocks Turkey and Syria, killing hundreds

 A powerful 7.8 magnitude earthquake hit southern Turkey and northern Syria early Monday, toppling buildings and killing at least 641 people.
-With hundreds upon hundreds injured, the toll was expected to rise as rescue workers searched the rubble in cities and towns across the area.
+With hundreds upon hundreds injured and hundreds more believed trapped under rubble, the toll was expected to rise as rescue workers combed through rubble in cities and towns across the region.

 On both sides of the border, residents jolted out of sleep by the pre-dawn quake rushed outside on a cold, rainy and snowy winter night.
 Buildings were flattened and strong aftershocks continued.

-Note: Update: The death toll continues to rise and the area has been hit by aftershocks.
-Read the latest here.